My mission in life is not merely to survive but to thrive;

 Education & Training

-This journey is supported by extensive training that brings together traditional education and specialized certifications:
+This work is grounded in rigorous training that brings together traditional education and specialized certifications.

 Core Education